Howard Hughes: Fatal crash of the Sikorsky S-43

 In the spring of 1943 Hughes spent nearly a month in Las Vegas, test-flying his Sikorsky S-43 amphibious aircraft, practicing touch-and-go landings on Lake Mead in preparation for flying the H-4 Hercules.
 The weather conditions at the lake during the day were ideal and he enjoyed Las Vegas at night.
 On May 17, 1943, Hughes flew the Sikorsky from California, carrying two Civil Aeronautics Authority (CAA) aviation inspectors, two of his employees, and actress Ava Gardner.
 Hughes dropped Gardner off in Las Vegas and proceeded to Lake Mead to conduct qualifying tests in the S-43.
 The test flight did not go well.
-The Sikorsky crashed into Lake Mead, killing CAA inspector Ceco Cline and Hughes' employee Richard Felt.
+The Sikorsky crashed into Lake Mead, killing CAA inspector Ceco Cline and Hughes's employee Richard Felt.
 Hughes suffered a severe gash on the top of his head when he hit the upper control panel and had to be rescued by one of the others on board.
 Hughes paid divers $100,000 to raise the aircraft and later spent more than $500,000 restoring it.
 Hughes sent the plane to Houston, where it remained for many years.

 Hughes XF-11

 Acting on a recommendation of the president's son, Colonel Elliott Roosevelt, who had become friends with Hughes, in September 1943 General Arnold issued a directive to order 100 of a reconnaissance development of the D-2, known as the F-11 (XF-11 in prototype form).
 The project was controversial from the beginning, as the USAAF Air Materiel Command deeply doubted that Hughes Aircraft could fulfill a contract this large, but Arnold pushed the project forward.
 Materiel Command demanded a host of major design changes notably including the elimination of Duramold; Hughes, who sought $3.9 million in reimbursement for sunk costs from the D-2, strenuously objected because this undercut his argument that the XF-11 was a modified D-2 rather than a new design.
 Protracted negotiations caused months of delays but ultimately yielded few design concessions.
-The war ended before the first XF-11 prototype was completed and the F-11 production contract was canceled.
+The war ended before the first XF-11 prototype was completed, and the F-11 production contract was canceled.
 The XF-11 emerged in 1946 as an all-metal, twin-boom, three-seat reconnaissance aircraft, substantially larger than the D-2 and powered by two Pratt & Whitney R-4360-31 engines, each driving a set of contra-rotating propellers.
 Only two prototypes were completed; the second one had a conventional single propeller per side.